probmods/chapters/inference-about-inference.md

 # Exercises

-1) Tricky Agents: What would happen if Sally knew you were watching her and wanted to deceive you?
+1) **Tricky Agents**.
+What would happen if Sally knew you were watching her and wanted to deceive you?

 	A) Complete the code below so that choose-action chooses a misdirection if Sally is deceptive.
 Then describe and show what happens if you knew Sally was deceptive and chose action "b".